In this tutorial, we will show you how to Install Nginx using

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-So today I’m going to show you how to setup Nginx web server on CentOS systems.
+So today I’m going to show you how to set up an Nginx web server on CentOS systems.
 It’s really not that difficult.
 Let’s start with Nginx.

 Install Nginx Using Yum Command on CentOS